Please visit these links to see some notable accomplishments and upcoming projects related to Inclusive Excellence at Lebanon Valley College.

 Service Trips to Puerto Rico and Washington, D.C.

-The Office of Community Service and Volunteerism is organizing service trips to Washington, D.C. (spring break) and Puerto Rico (summer).
+The Office of Community Service and Volunteerism organized service trips to Washington, D.C. (spring break) and Puerto Rico (summer).

 Why Not Us